-At the completion of the FY2018-20 TWP, assuming fieldwork is allowed to take place in FY2020, the sample size of sites where lidar surveys have been conducted will be 30 sites (Caster and others, in review).
+At the completion of the FY2018-20 TWP, the sample size of sites where lidar surveys have been conducted will be ~30 sites (Caster and others, in review).
 During the FY2021-23 TWP we will revisit all 30 sites, conduct lidar surveys, quantify changes in geomorphic condition, and relate any changes that are detected to dam operations; specifically, we will relate changes to the occurrence and timing of HFEs.
 These monitoring data will also be leveraged, as described below, to evaluate vegetation management implemented by NPS under the LTEMP.

 In 2019, the NPS implemented experimental vegetation removal treatments on sandbars adjacent to five archaeological sites.
 The treatments were intended to increase the supply of sand from the sandbars to the archaeological sites.
 In 2020, the NPS will conduct maintenance at the sandbars to remove any vegetation regrowth and will conduct vegetation removal at one more sandbar to bring the total number of treated sites to six.
-The NPS will revisit the sites to remove any vegetation regrowth in each year of the FY2021-23 TWP.
+The NPS will revisit the sites to remove any vegetation regrowth in each year of the FY2021-23 TWP in Reclamation Project C.7.-C.8.
+GRCA and GLCA Experimental Vegetation Treatment.